Real Property Appraisals: A Primer

-Buying a home can be the most significant transaction some people might ever consider.
-Whether it's a main residence, a second vacation property or one of many rentals, purchasing real property is an involved transaction that requires multiple people working in concert to pull it all off.
+Buying a house can be the largest financial decision many might ever encounter.
+Whether it's a primary residence, a seasonal vacation property or an investment, the purchase of real property is a detailed transaction that requires multiple parties to see it through.

-It's likely you are familiar with the parties having a role in the transaction.
-The real estate agent is the most known person in the transaction.
-Then, the lender provides the financial capital needed to finance the transaction.
-And ensuring all areas of the transaction are completed and that a clear title passes to the buyer from the seller is the title company.
+You're probably familiar with the parties having a role in the transaction.
+The most recognizable person in the transaction is the real estate agent.
+Next, the bank provides the financial capital required to finance the transaction.
+And ensuring all requirements of the sale are completed and that the title is clear to transfer from the seller to the purchaser is the title company.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, what party makes sure the value of the property is in line with the purchase price?
-In comes the appraiser.
-We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, who makes sure the value of the real estate is consistent with the purchase price?
+This is where you meet the appraiser.
+We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from RJ Haley & Associates, Inc will ensure, you as an interested party, are informed.

-Our first task at RJ Haley & Associates, Inc is to inspect the property to ascertain its true status.
-We must actually view aspects of the property, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they really exist and are in the condition a reasonable buyer would expect them to be.
-The inspection often includes a sketch of the property, ensuring the square footage is correct and conveying the layout of the property.
-Most importantly, we look for any obvious features - or defects - that would affect the value of the property.
+Our first task at RJ Haley & Associates, Inc is to inspect the property to determine its true status.
+We must actually view aspects of the property, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they truly are present and are in the condition a reasonable person would expect them to be.
+The inspection often includes a sketch of the property, ensuring the square footage is accurate and illustrating the layout of the property.
+Most importantly, we identify any obvious features - or defects - that would affect the value of the property.

 Replacement Cost

-This is where we use information on local building costs, labor rates and other factors to calculate how much it would cost to construct a property comparable to the one being appraised.
-This estimate usually sets the maximum on what a property would sell for.
+This is where the appraiser gathers information on local construction costs, labor rates and other elements to derive how much it would cost to replace the property being appraised.
+This estimate often sets the upper limit on what a property would sell for.
 It's also the least used method.

-Appraisers get to know the neighborhoods in which they work.
-They thoroughly understand the value of particular features to the homeowners of that area.
-Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the subject being appraised.
-Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they are more accurately in line with the features of subject property.
+Appraisers become very familiar with the communities in which they work.
+They innately understand the value of certain features to the homeowners of that area.
+Then, the appraiser researches recent transactions in close proximity to the subject and finds properties which are 'comparable' to the home at hand.
+Using knowledge of the value of certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or extra storage space, we add or subtract from each comparable's sales price so that they more accurately portray the features of subject property.

-• Say, for example, the comparable property has a storm shelter and the subject does not, the appraiser may deduct the value of a storm shelter from the sales price of the comparable home.
+• Say, for example, the comparable property has a storm shelter and the subject doesn't, the appraiser may deduct the value of a storm shelter from the sales price of the comparable home.

 Valuation Using the Income Approach

-A third way of valuing real estate is sometimes applied when an area has a measurable number of renter occupied properties.
-In this scenario, the amount of revenue the property generates is factored in with income produced by comparable properties to derive the current value.
+A third method of valuing a house is sometimes employed when a neighborhood has a measurable number of rental properties.
+In this situation, the amount of revenue the property yields is factored in with income produced by similar properties to determine the current value.

 Arriving at a Value Conclusion

-Examining the data from all approaches, the appraiser is then ready to put down an estimated market value for the property in question.
-Note: While the appraised value is probably the strongest indication of what a house is worth, it may not be the price at which the property closes.
+Examining the data from all applicable approaches, the appraiser is then ready to document an estimated market value for the property at hand.
+Note: While the appraised value is probably the best indication of what a house is worth, it may not be the final sales price.
 Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-The bottom line is, an appraiser from RJ Haley & Associates, Inc will help you get the most fair and balanced property value, so you can make wise real estate decisions.
+But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to sell the property again.
+Here's what it all boils down to, an appraiser from RJ Haley & Associates, Inc will guarantee you attain the most fair and balanced property value, so you can make wise real estate decisions.